exitxhu/linqPlusPlus/DeLinq/readme.md

 Parameterized tracking, more control less code.

+`public static string?
+ExceptionStringifier(this Exception? exc)`

+Easy way to stringfy exceptions without loosing details and serialization complications

 ### Disclaimer

 the term linq plus plus has chosen to resemble how this package is easy to use and fimiliar.

-there is no relation between this package and official linq library ;)
+there is no relation between this package and official linq library :)